isovector/draconian-results/pho.md

 ### Protecting long-term care residents

-All visitors must show proof of vaccination before visiting a long-term care or seniors\' assisted-living facility.
-The easiest way to show proof of vaccination is using your [BC Vaccine
+All visitors must show proof of full vaccination before visiting a long-term care or seniors\' assisted-living facility.
+The easiest way to show proof of vaccination is using your [BC Vaccine Card].
-Card].

-Currently, all visitors must have at least one dose.
-Starting October 26, all visitors must be fully vaccinated.

 Safety precautions like visitor health screening, hand hygiene and physical distancing will continue.